jmankoff/interaction/assignments/doodle.md

   - `UW` Animation: 1 pt
 - Part 2
   - Peer Grading of Custom Doodle
-    - Using each of the three functions: 1 pt
+    - Using each of the three methods: 1 pt
     - Using an animation: 1 pt
   - Complete assigned peer grading: 1 pt
 - Turn-in and compiles: 1 pt